Listen, Denoise, Action! Audio-Driven Motion Synthesis with Diffusion Models: Conclusions and future work

 \section{Conclusions and future work}

 We have introduced diffusion models for audio-driven probabilistic modelling problems in 3D motion generation.
 As part of this, we describe a new diffusion-model architecture with Conformers.
-Our experiments consider several applications of audio-driven motion generation, and also path-based locomotion, and present an extensive gold-standard evaluation of the advantages of the method against leading deep generative model baselines on several gesture-generation datasets.
-Experimental results validate that the model outperforms previous state-of-the-art models in terms of motion quality and also enable controlling the strength of stylistic expression.
-We additionally describe how diffusion models enable a new type of interpolation, and connect that proposal to product-of-experts models.
+Our experiments consider several applications of audio-driven motion generation, and also path-driven locomotion, and present an extensive gold-standard evaluation of the advantages of the method against leading deep generative model baselines on several datasets.
+The experimental results validate that the model outperforms previous state-of-the-art models in terms of motion quality and also enable controlling the strength of stylistic expression.
+We additionally describe how to create product-of-expert ensembles with diffusion models, and show how they, for example, enable a novel type of interpolation and combining diverse diffusion models with different control parameters.

-Future work includes accelerated output generation \cite{nichol2021improved,dhariwal2021diffusion,salimans2022progressive,meng2022distillation}; conditioning motion on both audio and text, to enable generating semantic and communicative gestures (cf.\ \cite{kucherenko2020gesticulator,ahuja2020no,yoon2020speech,ao2022rhythmic}); and even synthesising speech and gesture together \cite{alexanderson2020generating,wang2021integrated}.
-The ideas of guided interpolation and their mathematical formulation, meanwhile, open the door to a vast array of product-of-diffusion models, for example in ensembling and interpolation.
-By the same token, it also seems compelling to use pre-trained diffusion models as strong prior distributions in both supervised tasks and reinforcement learning, similar to, e.g., using Motion\-BERT \cite{zhu2022motionbert} or fine-tuning a pre-trained model.
+Future work includes accelerated output generation \cite{nichol2021improved,dhariwal2021diffusion,salimans2022progressive,lam2022bddm,meng2022distillation}; conditioning motion on both audio and text, for example to enable generating semantic and communicative gestures that synchronise with speech (cf.\ \citet{kucherenko2020gesticulator,ahuja2020no,yoon2020speech,ao2022rhythmic}); and even synthesising multiple modalities such as speech and gesture together \cite{alexanderson2020generating,wang2021integrated}.
+Separately, the community should leverage these powerful models to make a difference in applications of audio-driven motion generation, both in research, e.g., in human-agent interaction, and outside academia.

+The ideas of guided interpolation and their mathematical formulation, meanwhile, open the door to a vast array of product-of-diffusion models, in ensembling, interpolation, and beyond.
+For example, it also seems compelling to use pre-trained diffusion models as strong prior distributions in both supervised tasks and reinforcement learning, as a possible alternative to using ideas like Motion\-BERT \cite{zhu2022motionbert} or fine-tuning a strong, pre-trained ``foundation model'' \cite{bommasani2021opportunities}; cf.\ \citet{holmquist2022diffpose}.
+Unlike conventional fine-tuning, there is no need to train or modify a potentially large existing model.
+Because the prior model is used without modification, prior information is furthermore never lost, removing the risk of catastrophic forgetting that may occur if conventional fine-tuning is run for too long.